doseofted/prim-rpc/README.md

 (framework-specific code, known as method/callback plugins) will need to become stable since Prim+RPC depends on them.
 Lastly, Prim+RPC's optional tooling (such as documentation generation) will become stable.

-There is not a target date for these releases but I expect the Prim+RPC packages to generally become stable between Q2 and Q3.
+There is not yet a specific target date for these releases but I expect the Prim+RPC packages to generally become stable between Q2 and Q3.
 This time frame depends on the initial success of this project and the timeline of projects that will use Prim+RPC (such as [Prim+CMS](https://prim.doseofted.com/cms) and the new [Dose of Ted](https://doseofted.com/) website).